100 Notable alumni of

 -

 Emil Abderhalden was a Swiss biochemist and physiologist.
 His main findings, though disputed already in the 1910s, were not finally rejected until the late 1990s.
-Whether his misleading findings were based on fraud or simply the result of a lack of scientific rigor remains unclear.
+Whether his misleading findings were based on fraud or simply the result of a lack of scientific rigour remains unclear.
 Abderhalden's drying pistol, used in chemistry, was first described by one of his students in a textbook Abderhalden edited.

 -